TypeStrong/typedoc/.github/CONTRIBUTING.md

 #### Linting

-To lint the TypeDoc code, run `npm run lint`.
+To lint the TypeDoc code, run `pnpm run lint`.
 This will start eslint and check all files for stylistic problems.
 You can also install an eslint plugin for your editor to show most style problems as you type.

-You can automatically fix some style problems by running `npm run lint -- --write`.
+You can automatically fix some style problems by running `pnpx dprint fmt`.

 #### Building

-To compile the TypeDoc source, run `npm run build`.
+To compile the TypeDoc source, run `pnpm build`.
 This will start the TypeScript compiler and output the compiled JavaScript to the `dist` folder.

 #### Testing

 TypeDoc includes an extensive set of tests that describe its output.
-To validate any changes you have made run `npm test`.
+To validate any changes you have made run `pnpm test`.
 This will run a subset of TypeDoc's tests intended for quick development checks.
-Tests which take more than half a second are located in `src/test/slow`, and will only be run if you run `npm run test:full`.
+Tests which take more than half a second are located in `src/test/slow`, and will only be run if you run `pnpm run test:full`.

 If you have changed the TypeDoc output, it will cause tests to fail.
-Once you have validated that the introduced changes were intended, run `npm run rebuild_specs` to update the spec files for the new output.
+Once you have validated that the introduced changes were intended, run `pnpm run rebuild_specs` to update the spec files for the new output.

 Additional tests are contained within the `converter2` directory that look for specific issues with previous builds and may be more appropriate for adding a test for a bugfix.